Tool for encoding / decoding with the RC4 (Rivest Cipher 4) algorithm used in particular in the TLS (Transport Layer Security) protocol.

 RC4 was invented by Ronald Rivest (one of the inventors of RSA encryption) in 1987.

 dCode retains ownership of the "RC4 Cipher" source code.
-Any algorithm for the "RC4 Cipher" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "RC4 Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "RC4 Cipher" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "RC4 Cipher" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "RC4 Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "RC4 Cipher" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.